lsst-sqre/sqr-009/index.rst

 As stated in http://sqr-008.lsst.io the verification datasets use case gives us the oportunity to leverage
-QA tests done in the past with pipeQA and more recently with HSC and CFHT QA scripts in a comprehensible environment to preserve the codes and practices developed by the verification datasets group.
+QA tests done in the past with pipeQA and more recently with HSC and CFHT QA scripts in a comprehensive environment to preserve the codes and practices developed by the verification datasets group.

 The development will follow the rapid prototype workflow to reach this goal more